squall1247/online-shop/README.md

 ## Future works

-- Enhance log
+- Enhance log by debug or winston modules.
 - Add testing by Mocha
-- Store upload images in AWS S3
+- Deploy to heroku from github successfully, but all uploaded images are not persistent.
+Store uploaded images in AWS S3.

  [efjlink]: <https://ejs.co/>
  [mongooselink]: <https://mongoosejs.com/>